kfc7574/Development-of-a-Voice-Enabled-Smart-Home-Control-System/README.md

 # Development-of-a-Voice-Enabled-Smart-Home-Control-System
+>🎓 This project was completed as my undergraduate thesis and was one of the key works submitted for my successful admission to a master’s program in South Korea.

+>🚫  Unauthorized copying or reproduction is strictly prohibited.
+This repository is for reference only.
 # Project Overview

 This project is my **graduation thesis**, aimed at developing a **voice-interactive smart home appliance control system**.
 The system simulates the control of home appliances such as fans, lights, and air conditioners through **voice commands**.
 It supports **real-time voice recognition** and control, and can be **remotely managed** via a mobile application.